mono/website/community/google-summer-of-code/projects.md

 Suggest your own ideas for a project

 **[Microsoft .NET and Mono integation](#microsoft-.net-and-mono-integration)**<br/>
+Work on blending the worlds of open source .NET and Mono projects together

 **[Compilers and Tools](#compilers-and-tools)**<br/>
 Work on Mono's tools and compilers